Let’s talk about mental toughness.

 Kidding (kind of), but if we could all learn how to build the physical and mental capacity these warriors have I’d guess we’d all be better off.

-Think about it.
-If you could forge a mental toughness that could overcome any obstacle, deal with any hardship, and come out of the other side intact and ready to keep taking the world by the balls then I’d guess you’d have a pretty positive outlook on life and a boatload of confidence.
+If you could forge a mental toughness that could overcome any obstacle, deal with any hardship, and come out of the other side intact and ready to keep taking the world by the balls then I’d guess you’d have a pretty positive outlook on life.

-With the 6 exercises below (3 mental & 3 physical) you’ll be well on your way to building the mental toughness that will propel you to new heights in the gym, business, and life.
+Regardless of your goal, the 6 exercises below (3 mental & 3 physical) you’ll be well on your way to building the mental toughness to propel you to new heights in the gym, business, and life.

 1. ) Take away your extrinsic motivators

 2.)
-After a particularly long and shitty day at work you head home, grab a sandbag, a pair of heavy kettlebells, and head outside to an empty park on a particularly hot and shitty day.
+After a particularly long and shitty day at work, you head home, grab a sandbag, a pair of heavy kettlebells, and head outside to an empty park on a particularly hot day.
 You left your headphones at home, no music, no encouraging training partner, just you.
 You’re gonna have to suffer in silence.